MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M01Lab01_Access_the_App.md

 World Wide Importers (WWI) is looking to formalize their sales process to increase revenue and the give leadership stronger forecasting abilities.
-You are a functional consultant configuring Dynamics 365 for Sales for World Wide Importers.
+You are a functional consultant configuring Dynamics 365 Sales for World Wide Importers.
 In this lab, you will install the Sales application.

 **Important Note:** This lab will provide you with an actual Dynamics 365 tenant